HomeGuidesMemory & learning

 Why flashcards work and how to use them well

-Flashcards operationalize both retrieval practice and spacing.
-Their value depends on card design and review consistency.
+Flashcards operationalize retrieval practice and spacing; outcomes depend on design quality and consistency.

 One idea per card